CommandDash/commanddash/vscode/README.md

 -----------------
 ## Getting Started

-##### 1. Create Free Gemini API Key
+##### 1. Create Gemini API Key
 Visit [Makersuite by Google](https://makersuite.google.com/) and create your free API Key.

+*Note: Gemini offers both free and paid plans.*
 ##### 2. Add the key in CommandDash Panel
-Paste your API key in the input field in CommandDash Panel.
+Paste your API key in the input field in Dash Panel.

 That's it.
-You're ready to use Dash AI. ✅
+You're ready to use CommandDash. ✅

 ## Features